 There were plenty of positions during World War II that put a serviceman’s life at risk.
-Arguably one of the worst was as a ball turret gunner.
-Small, tight, difficult to escape from and with minimal visibility, the ball turret was a sphere of danger.
+Arguably one of the worst was being the ball turret gunner.
+Small, tight, difficult to escape from and with minimal visibility, the ball turret was the definition of danger.
 Designed in the 1930s, it was equipped on many US aircraft during the conflict.
 Eventually, it was abandoned in future aircraft designs, leaving the immense dangers it posed behind.

-It was equipped with two Browning AN/M2 .50-caliber machine guns, a Sperry optical gunsight and two ammo cans with 250 rounds for each weapon.
+It was equipped with two Browning AN/M2 .50-caliber machine guns, a Sperry optical gunsight and two ammunition cans with 250 rounds each.
 The turret also rotated 360-degrees, allowing the gunner to locate targets and stay on them, regardless of their position.
 Given the cramped nature of the ball turret, the Brownings’ handles were difficult to maneuver, so a pulley system was developed to allow for easier operation.

 Aerial gunners were trained in US Army Air Corps schools that popped up across the United States in 1941.
-At their height, the schools were pumping out 3,500 graduates a week, producing approximately 300,000 by the end of the war.
+At their height, the schools were pumping out 3,500 graduates a week, producing approximately 300,000 by the end of the Second World War.

 Small windows allowed the gunner to see below the aircraft, but not above.

-The problem with parachutes
+Problem with parachutes

-The danger of landing
+Dangers of landing

 Another problem with ball turrets was they never fully retracted into the aircraft.
 This meant that, not only where they easy to spot and a potential target for enemy aircraft, they also exposed gunners to potentially fatal situations.

 When not in full operation, the turrets still stuck out of the bottom.
 This made it difficult for the aircraft to land safely.
-It was critical that the ball turret gunner assume a particular position for belly landings, otherwise the sphere would hit the ground far before the landing gear and pose a threat to their safety.
-As well, when landing on water, the turret would be the first to become submerged.
-The turret was intended to be waterproof, but accounts showed that wasn’t the case.
+It was critical the ball turret gunner assume a particular position for belly landings – otherwise, the sphere would hit the ground far before the landing gear and pose a threat to their safety.
+As well, when landing on water, the turret was the first part to become completely submerged; while the implement was meant to be waterproof, this wasn’t the case.